tiagoanoliveira/LDTS/README.md

 - **Menu**
   - **Start Game** - Upon selection, begins a new playthrough.
   - **Exit** - A simple button to exit the game.
+  - **Change Binds** - Another button that allows the player to altern between the arrow keys or the A,W and D keys.

 - **Extras**
   - **Score** - The score depends on the level reached and the amount of coins collected across the levels.